emp-toolkit/emp-ot/README.md

 | Malicious OTe  | 5.4 million  | 7.6 million | 9.7 million |

 ## Usage
-All Oblivious transfer protocol are implemented with network as a template.
-Therefore any network implementation with [sending](https://github.com/emp-toolkit/emp-tool/blob/stable/io/io_channel.h#L14) and [receiving](https://github.com/emp-toolkit/emp-tool/blob/stable/io/io_channel.h#L17) can be easily hooked up with `emp-ot`.
-In particular, [`NetIO`](https://github.com/emp-toolkit/emp-tool/blob/stable/io/net_io_channel.h#L22) is used for all test code and examples in the following.
+All oblivious transfer protocols are implemented with network as a template.
+Therefore customized network implementation with [sending](https://github.com/emp-toolkit/emp-tool/blob/stable/io/io_channel.h#L14) and [receiving](https://github.com/emp-toolkit/emp-tool/blob/stable/io/io_channel.h#L17) can be easily hooked up with `emp-ot`. [`NetIO`](https://github.com/emp-toolkit/emp-tool/blob/stable/io/net_io_channel.h#L22) is used for all tests and examples in the following.

-### A Simple Example
+### A Simple Example for General OT

 ```c++
 block b0[length], b1[length];